Diffusion State-Guided Projected Gradient for Inverse Problems: Diffusion State-Guided Projected Gradient (DiffStateGrad)

 \end{restatable}

-The remainder of this section provides intuitions on how DiffStateGrad improves solving inverse problems in the presence of a suitable learned prior.
-Let the initial latent state $\z_t$ be on the manifold $\mathcal{M}_t$ (e.g., being artifact-free, as the diffusion model is trained on clean data samples).
+The remainder of this section provides intuition on how DiffStateGrad improves solving inverse problems in the presence of a suitable learned prior.
+Let the initial latent state $\z_t$ be on the manifold $\mathcal{M}_t$ (e.g., being artifact-free).
+The term ``artifact-free'' refers to the generation process of an unconditional diffusion model that is trained on clean data samples and provides an artifact-free trajectory from $\mathcal{M}_T$ to $\mathcal{M}_0$.
 We observe that pushing away from the manifold process (e.g., introducing artifacts) can only be introduced via the guidance by the data-consistency gradient step, as this is the sole mechanism by which information from the measurement process enters the latent space.
 Consider the manifold $\mathcal{M}$ of artifact-free latent representations.
 Each $\z_t$ lies on this manifold, and the tangent space $T_{\z_t} \mathcal{M}$ represents the directions of ``allowable'' updates that maintain the artifact-free property staying on the current manifold.
+Finally, we note that this motivates to project the gradient onto the tangent space of the data manifold where the guidance is applied.
+Alternatively, when the measurement gradient guidance is applied to $\z_{0|t}$, we define the projection step based on $\mathcal{S}_0$ (see also~\citep{hemanifold}).

 Our DiffStateGrad method, through the projection operator $\mathcal{P}_{\mathcal{S}_{t}}$, approximates this tangent space.
 The effectiveness of DiffStateGrad depends on how well $\mathcal{P}_{\mathcal{S}_{t}}$ approximates the projection onto $T_{\z_t}\mathcal{M}$.
 Hence, we discuss a rationale on how the approximated projection is sufficient for performance; we, accordingly, support this by experimental results in~\Cref{sec:results}.
 First, the SVD captures the principal directions of variation in $\z_t$, which are likely to align with the local structure of the manifold when the data is high-dimensional.
 Second, by adaptively choosing the rank based on a variance retention threshold, we ensure that the projection preserves the most significant state-related structural information while filtering out potential noise or artifact-inducing components from the measurement gradient.
 Finally, the low-rank nature of our approximation aligns with the assumption that the manifold of representations has a lower intrinsic dimensionality than the ambient space.